QUAREP-LiMi/WG12_checklists_for_image_publishing/checklists/tutorials/prepare_images_Fiji.md

 - Fiji is just ImageJ (Fiji): [https://fiji.sc/](https://fiji.sc/)
 - Image data: [Zenodo repository]()

+## Condensed checklist

+This tutorial is based on a condensed version of the checklist.

 ## Input images

 - Is the result clearly shown?